 POP donates books of all literacy levels to:

 - Housing communities

 - Inmates in local and state corrections systems

 Reports have shown that access to print materials is the critical variable in dramatically improving a child’s reading skills and attitude toward reading.
 However, 61% of low income homes have exactly zero age-appropriate books for the children in their homes.
 In fact, some studies have even reported that in certain neighborhoods below the poverty line, there is only one book for every 300 children.

-In 2015 alone, the POP Project donated over 3,000 books to children’s educational programs, low-income schools, and services in Buncombe County and surrounding areas.
+In 2016 alone, the POP Project donated nearly 3,000 books to children’s educational programs, low-income schools, and services in Buncombe County and surrounding areas.
 With these books, we were able to make an impact on several thousand children ages 3-18!
 Many of these books went into the classrooms to help build students’ vocabularies, reading skills, and passion for books.
 Many more went home with the young students of our community who have limited access to books and other resources, and whose literacy is dependent on having access to books of an appropriate reading level in their home.

 POP Project’s children’s and youth book giving initiative works hard to ensure that children within our own community have a greater access to the books that will make the biggest impact on their levels of literacy now and their greater overall educational success.
-The program is led by Janine Obee, a dedicated volunteer with a passion for books.

 About the Books

 The needs are great and sometimes the resources are small.
 We do not charge for our services, and thus, are constantly in need of quality books, monetary donations, and volunteers.